Lemik/lemik.github.io/_posts/en/2019-01-04-Dad-Joke-collection.md

 > Gavai is ossom.
 Every one what to get lade

 >Just burned 2,000 calories.
 That's the last time I leave brownies in the oven while I nap.

+>Daughter: "Mom, can I get a cat or a dog for Christmas, please?“
+Mom: "No honey, you will be getting a turkey, like every Christmas!"

+>A man sued an airline company after it lost his luggage.
+Sadly, he lost his case.

+>Why do seagulls fly over the sea?
+Because if they flew over the bay they would be called bagels!